Who will pull the curtain on the first gas-electric 18 wheeler/excavator/locomotive

 Current trucking thrives on the diesel engine.
 The diesel engine has been a miracle in reliability and torque.
 Diesel as a fuel carries great energy density and you can fuel up even the biggest truck in a matter of minutes.
 And in the case of long-distance trucks, this filling gives you way more than 1000 km (700 miles) range.

-It’s no surprise that the diesel engine took the world by a storm.
-The only environment that is not suited for it is the deep arctic.
+It’s no surprise that the diesel engine took the world by storm.
+The only environment that is not suited for it is the deep Arctic.
 The diesel in those engines freezes.
 That said, even this has been taken care of by technology.

 The diesel engine has only one real problem.
 And it is a killer problem.

-If we look at fuels in a dispassionate manner, diesel is on the very trashy side of the fractionation column.
+If we dispassionately look at fuels, diesel is on the very trashy side of the fractionation column.
 This means that not only is it a pretty wild cocktail of a whole plethora of hydrocarbons.
 It also produces very nasty exhaust gasses when it burns, and I am not talking about CO2 here.
 Two of the nastiest substances coming out of the diesel exhaust are Nitrogen Oxides (NOx) and Fine Particulate Matter (PM).
 I will concentrate on the PM here but that does not mean that NOx is a thing to be neglected.
 It’s toxic and most developed countries limit its dumping into the atmosphere.

 Modern types of diesel engines also seem to filter fine PM out of the exhaust stream.
 Yet, since VW we know that much of this is a sham.
-The industry has figured out that single particles are smaller when the temperature and the pressure in the engine is high.
+The industry has figured out that single particles are smaller when the temperature and the pressure in the engine are high.
 The drawback is that those finer particles are even more toxic than the bigger ones before.
-Legislation has not yet seen through the deception.
-Hence we inhale this toxic, but unregulated nano-dust in never before experienced quantities.
+Legislation has not yet been seen through the deception.
+Hence we inhale this toxic, but unregulated nano-dust in never-before-experienced quantities.

 But, no matter what is being done to save the diesel – in the mid- to long-term diesel is doomed and will have to be replaced.